-^{} Financial assets at amortised costs represents gross amount of KD 31,781 (2020: KD 462,916) offset by ECL provision of KD 31,781 (2020: KD 90,805).
+Financial assets at amortised costs represents gross amount of KD 462,916 (2019: KD 1,030,963) offset by ECL provision of KD 90,805 (2019: KD 120,701).
+For details of other financial assets, refer to respective notes.

 Where financial instruments are recorded at fair value, the amounts shown above represent the current credit risk exposure but not the maximum risk exposure that could give rise in the future as a result of changes in value.